tomcl/HowToUseGitTJWC/README.md

 </p>

 This picture leaves out one important detail: the distinction between the HEAD of the local *master* branch in the repository commit tree - set to the merge result _F_ - and the *working tree of files* visible to David.
-The merge operation in the Pull updates local files so that they are the the same as _F_ so in this case there is no difference.
+The merge operation in the Pull updates local files so that they are the same as _F_ so in this case there is no difference.

 ### When Automatic Merge Fails